-We understand the pain and danger that can result from heroin misuse, but we also know that hope exists for healing.
-As such, we provide comprehensive treatment that gives those who are struggling with heroin misuse the chance to retake their lives and strive for long-term sobriety.
+We understand the pain and danger that can result from heroin use, but we also know that hope exists for healing.
+As such, we provide comprehensive addiction treatment that gives those who are struggling with heroin addiction the chance to retake their lives and strive for long-term sobriety.

 Why consider heroin addiction treatment at The Manor Clinic

-Types of treatment for heroin misuse offered at The Manor Clinic
+Types of treatment for heroin addiction offered at The Manor Clinic

 The team of professionals who deliver treatment at The Manor Clinic go above and beyond to help patients reach their recovery goals and are able to do so because of their expertise in treating people battling the disease of addiction.
 Respect for the dignity of each person entrusted into our care is revered, and the therapeutic experience at this centre is focused solely on the needs of each patient.